ashbb/shoes_translator/README.md

 Change log:
 -----------
+Mar 03rd, 2009: Replaced Portuguese language id.
+Added a rescure function. <br>
 Mar 02nd, 2009: Applied a bit makeup.
 Added the re-select language function.<br>
 Mar 01st, 2009: Debugged a bit and added snapshots. <br>
 Mar 01st, 2009: First release 0.0.5

 To do list:
 -----------
-- `error: NULL pointer given` handling
+- `error: NULL pointer given` handling... still not good.
 - use the right font for each language

 The last: